lbonanomi/gRist/README.md

 ## Whats this?

-gRist is a simple python script for indexing a user's GitHub gists. gRist generates a single gist with an index of all other gists by description (or gist name if the description field is empty).
+gRist is a simple python script for indexing a user's GitHub gists. gRist:

+* Generates a single gist with an index of all other gists by description (or gist name if the description field is empty).
-Additionally, gRist attempts to categorize gists based on hashtags found in the 0th-comment and to flag duplicated gists.
+* Attempts to categorize gists based on hashtags found in the 0th-comment
+* Flag duplicated gists.

 ## Whats the point?
 GitHub already offers a list of all your gists and there are clients for phones.